Are you looking to start a new hobby or simply upgrade to a better one?

 These are some of the most versatile bikes and are designed to be ridden on some surfaces.
 They are ideal for smooth roads, paved paths, grass, and gravel.
 The tires are designed to provide more traction by being slightly wider but they have drop handlebars just like regular road bikes.
 They are ideal for an everyday user not keen on speed on smooth roads.

-These also come with dropped handle bars but are designed with a more relaxed frame.
+These also come with dropped handlebars but are designed with a more relaxed frame.
 Touring bikes are ideal for riding on pavements and irregular terrain for extended distances.
 The comfortable frame helps the rider sit in a more upright position allowing one to ride for long distances.
 They are also fitted with the necessary mounting bolts for the purpose of fixing load-carrying containers.
 Know the differences between touring and road bikes from this link.

 These are some of the fastest bikes on the market designed with aerodynamic properties.
 They are also designed for smooth roads with handlebars leaning further downwards.
 This kind of handlebar allows the body to position itself in an aerodynamic position for the purpose of increasing speed.
 Moreover, these bikes have staggered starters and are not allowed in mass start races.